Coming up on Good Morning Lubbock 🌞

-Good morning Lubbock!
-Can you believe it’s Wednesday already?
-Tune in to KAMC for the 411!
+Happy Friday, everyone!
+Tune in to KAMC for a full forecast and a look at what’s going on around the city!
 Here’s a glimpse at some of our top headlines this morning.

-Walmart announces new round of cash bonuses, stores to close on Thanksgiving.
+Lynn Co.
+Sheriff Vega denied line of duty death designation, Texas law enforcement association disagrees.

 For more stories, you can watch Good Morning Lubbock right now on KAMC or visit www.EverythingLubbock.com.
 Have a good day!